Empirical validation of the polarization transition in a double-random field model of elections

 Despite its simplicity, the RFIM captures rich behavior such as quenched disorder and complex phase diagrams \cite{Imry1975, Bricmont1987, Fytas2018}.
-Variants with bimodal random fields, where the field takes two values \cite{Hartmann1999, Sinova2001, Fytas2008}, exhibit tricritical points marking the transition from second- to first-order phase changes \cite{Aharony1987,rfim2010}.
-In our context, the RFIM represents a bipartisan electorate where each voter holds a binary preference.
+Variants with bimodal random fields, where the field takes two values \cite{Hartmann1999, Sinova2001, Fytas2008}, exhibit tri-critical points marking the transition from second- to first-order phase changes \cite{Aharony1987,rfim2010}.
+In the context of an election campaign, the RFIM represents a bipartisan electorate where each voter holds a binary preference.
 Voters occupy a social (friendship) network and are randomly assigned one of two field values: the sign encodes campaign affiliation, while the magnitude reflects campaign strength, with spending serving as a proxy.
 A schematic illustration is shown in End Matter, Fig.~\ref{fig:syst}.
+RFIM approaches have long been used in sociophysics \cite{Galam1997,Bouchaud2013}, specifically to illustrate qualitative campaign effects \cite{Tiwari2021}, but have never been calibrated to an Ising-type model with data on campaign spending.
+The model employs concepts such as temperature and external fields, which should be understood as effective parameters that summarize complex social, cognitive, and economic processes and not as literally physical quantities.

-The aim of this paper is to study the interplay between homophily and campaign-following the emergence of \emph{campaign polarization}, defined as the normalized difference between average opinions of voters exposed to each campaign.
-Low polarization indicates that both groups vote similarly, with decisions mainly shaped by homophily, whereas high polarization means groups align with campaigns and are less influenced by neighbors.
+The aim of this paper is to understand how the interplay between homophily and campaign-following leads to the emergence of \emph{campaign polarization} in ways that can be calibrated to data.
+Campaign polarization is defined as the normalized difference between the average opinions of voters exposed to each campaign.
+Low polarization indicates that both groups vote similarly, with decisions mainly shaped by homophily, whereas high polarization means that groups align with campaigns and are less influenced by neighbors.
 We compute the phase diagram as a function of the ``temperature,'' representing susceptibility to opinion change, and the campaign spending of the two parties.